 Nature Between the Fences

 As the seasons change, the flora and fauna between the railway's fences adapt to survive, grow or reproduce.
-Each season this page, written by a knowledgeable member of the railway's Lineside Clearance Team, will tell you what you might see between the fences while travelling on the train, if you look carefully.
+Each season this page, written by knowledgeable members of the railway's Lineside Clearance Team, will tell you what nature is up to between our fences.

-Lineside Clearance Team Diary - Autumn through to Winter 2021
+Lineside Clearance Team Diary - Spring through to Summer 2022

 More terrific lineside photos are available on the page set up by Mike Peers on the image-hosting website, flickr.

 Dr Ian S Pogson and Rose Phillips.